UbiquityRobotics/learn/programming_your_robot/verification.md

 If you have Magni Silver then the robot will have a ```Sonar Board``` which will have a few blue LEDs on top that will be helpful but not required to do these tests.

+### Powering Up The Magni ROBOT

+Before we get going on the tests a quick word on the two power switches on the ```Switch Board``` that plugs into the main board may be of value.

+Both switches must be in the OUT position for full robot operation.

+* The black switch to the left as you look at the robot from the front is the ```Main Power``` button.
+To enable this the switch must be out and not pressed in.
+When the main power is enabled the blue led on the switch board is on.
+* The red switch to the right is the ```ESTOP Switch``` and it is easiest to think of this as the power for the motors.
+To power up the wheel motors this switch must also be in the OUT position and the red led on the switch board will light when power is enabled.

+As of later in 2019 switch boards started to have two connectors so that users could have their own switches on their product.
+If you have a current switch board then there will be a white connector just behind the ESTOP switch to the right which MUST BE SHORTED OUT for motor power to work.
+We ship this version switch board with a jumper in that jack but it can get lost.

 ## Part 1:  MCB Hardware Level Verification

 ### 1.1 Power Supply And Status LED Indications